 Because the National Redress Scheme caps redress on a per person, rather than a per set-of-abuse basis, the method for dividing up the share of redress between each participating institution can get extremely complicated (to the point where it really has to be done by a computer to avoid errors) if there is more than one set of abuse and there are a number of responsible institutions involved.

 The assessment matrix that Kelso Lawyers proposed to Senator Hinch’s Joint-Select Committee did allow different amounts for penetrative and non-penetrative abuse, but the ultimate difference would have been about $50,000, not $100,000.

 It is a challenging balance to strike when drawing up an assessment method for an abuse compensation scheme as the same flexibility that assessors can use to award more when it is fair can also be used by them to award less due to their biases, prejudices, and pressure from the institutions.

 The underlying vulnerability of the National Redress Scheme in its design and its future is the fear that institutions will just pull out if they don’t like the decisions that assessors make.

 If the government is unwilling to use its leverage (government grants, tax exemptions) then whatever good intentions remain in the National Redress Scheme will in practice be eroded by these pressures over the next 10 years.

-I say scrap the matrix, use the model recommended by the Royal Commission and increase the cap to $200,000.
-If the institutions opt out then tax the churches and pull their funding.
+I say scrap the matrix and use the model recommended by the Royal Commission to increase the cap to $200,000.
+If the institutions opt-out, tax the churches and pull their funding.

 Image: Investment Collective